 Photography David Holmert m.fl, SE.
 Pilan Ibrahim, SY

 Organized by BAC- Baltic Art Center.
 Conceptualized by Anna Viktoria Norberg.
 Project leader and research: Liene Vecvagare and Anete Jansone.
 Film-maker: Sandra Fröberg.
 Workshop by BAC Production-in-Residence artist: Åsa Sonjasdotter.

-International Partnership Kaņepes Culture Centre (Kaņepes Kultūras centrs), Riga, Latvia, The Estonian Academy of Arts, Kirtimai Culture Centre, Vilnius, Lithuania, The Museum of Occupations in Estonia, The Swedish Embassy in Tallinn, Vilnius Academy of Arts, Monumental Arts program, Lithuania.
+International Partnership National Library of Latvia, Swedish Embassy in Riga, Kaņepes Culture Centre (Kaņepes Kultūras centrs), Riga, Latvia, Kirtimai Culture Centre, Vilnius, Lithuania, The Museum of Occupations in Estonia, The Swedish Embassy in Tallinn, Vilnius Academy of Arts - Monumental Arts program, Lithuania.

 Local Partnership Cementa Slite Fabriken, Film Gotland, Fenix ungkulturhus, Fårö Församlingshem, Gotland Art Week, Gotlands Folkhögskola, Gutegymnasiet, Holmerts bildarkiv, iVisby, Joda Stora Salen, Lärbro Krigssjukhus, Pedersén & Co, Slite Sjöfartsmuseum, Slite utveckling.